 This has got to be my latest lunch craze – a pizza that’s good for you and takes very little time to make!
-I used to have these all the time when I was little – we’d use wholemeal pita bread or wraps, English muffins or even crumpets as the pizza base.
-I remember the excitement when my lovely Grandma would set out bowls of various toppings on the counter; chopped ham, pineapple, mushrooms, black olives, defrosted sweetcorn and peas, grated cheese….
+I used to have these all the time when I was little – we’d use wholemeal pita bread, wraps, English muffins or even crumpets as the pizza base.
+I remember how my lovely Grandma would set out bowls of various toppings on the counter; chopped ham, pineapple, mushrooms, black olives, defrosted sweetcorn and peas, grated cheese….

-Myself, my sister and my cousins would be squabbling over the toppings, chubby hands taking greedy fistfuls from each bowl.
-I would always struggle to fit everything on top of my base – nothing‘s changed there – and my pizza was always easily identifiable when it came out of the oven as it was always piled high, with most of it falling off onto the baking tray!
+Myself, my sister and my cousins would squabble over the toppings, chubby hands taking greedy fistfuls from each bowl.
+I would always struggle to fit everything on top of my base (nothing‘s changed there) – and my pizza was always easily identifiable when it came out of the oven as it was always piled high, with most of it falling off onto the baking tray…

 The great thing about this recipe is that it’s so flexible – you can add whichever toppings you want to.
 There are no unhealthy fats and no refined carbohydrates, just a wholesome, balanced meal that make ‘fakeaway’ nights in much more healthy and enjoyable.
-Of course, if you want a real pizza, then go for it!
-Let’s not forget the rule of balance and moderation, it’s OK to treat yourself!
-This is just a delicious alternative which can be consumed on a more regular basis than the big, greasy pizza you order to your door.
+Of course, if you want a real pizza, then go for it – let’s not forget the rule of balance and moderation, it’s OK to treat yourself!
+This is just a delicious alternative which can be consumed on a more regular basis than the big, greasy pizza you’d get

 It’s also great meal idea for parties and for big groups of people (provided you have an oven big enough) as people can just help themselves to toppings.